alex-klock/Saltarelle.Metadata.ResourceLoader/README.md

 # Saltarelle.Metadata.ResourceLoader
 Resource Loader (englercj/resource-loader) bindings for the <a href="http://www.saltarelle-compiler.com/" target="_blank">Saltarelle C# to JavaScript compiler</a>.

-See https://github.com/englercj/resource-loader for official JavaScript library.
+See https://github.com/englercj/resource-loader for official JavaScript library, a middleware-style generic resource loader built with web games in mind.

 Example: